FIWARE/tutorials.Time-Series-Data/README.md

 ### QuantumLeap API - List the latest N Sampled Values of Devices near a Point

-This example shows the latest heart rate sampled `bpm` values of animal that are within a 5 km radius from `52°33'16.9"N 13°23'55.0"E` (Bornholmer Straße 65, Berlin, Germany).
-If you have turned on a device the animals will wander around the Berlin Tiergarten and on the device monitor page, you should be able to see data for `urn:ngsi-ld:Device:cow001` and `urn:ngsi-ld:Device:pig001` .
+This example shows the latest heart rate sampled `heartRate` values of animal that are within a 5 km radius from `52°31'04.8"N 13°21'25.2"E` (Tiergarten, Berlin, Germany).
+If you have turned on any device the animals will wander around the Berlin Tiergarten and on the device monitor page, you should be able to see data for `urn:ngsi-ld:Device:cow001` and `urn:ngsi-ld:Device:pig001` .